ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) To align projects with strategic business goals
    - D) To reduce the overall cost of projects

-3. **Open-Ended**: Describe the relationship between projects, programs, and portfolios within an organization.

-4. **Open-Ended**: How do multiple project managers contribute to the strategic goals of a company?

-5. **True/False**: A Portfolio consists of multiple Programs that are managed independently of each other.
+3. **True/False**: A Portfolio consists of multiple Programs that are managed independently of each other.

 Would you like additional questions?